Parasite infection in a cell population: role of the partitioning kernel: Mean number of cells alive: General results

+and thus $\m\leq 0$. \cha{It highlights that whatever the triplet $(g,\sigma,r)$, survival of the cell population with positive probability may be guaranteed by a kernel $\kappa$ which is sufficiently asymmetric.}

-If we specify a bit more the dynamics of the quantity of parasites, we can give more precise results on the asymptotic behaviour of $\mathfrak{C}_t$.
-To that end, we consider that the quantity of parasites in a cell follows the SDE:
+If we specify a bit more the dynamics of the number of parasites, we can give more precise results on the asymptotic behaviour of $\mathfrak{C}_t$.
+To that end, \al{instead of \eqref{X_sans_sauts}, we consider a simplified version of the SDE}:

 where $g \geq 0,\sigma \geq 0 $, $x \geq 0$, $B$ is a standard Brownian motion and the Poisson measure $R$ has been defined in \eqref{X_sans_sauts}.
 In this case, we are able to obtain an equivalent of the mean number of cells alive at a large time $t$.
-It emphasizes how crucial is the choice of repartition of the parasites at division between daughter cells.
+It emphasizes how crucial is the choice of repartition of the parasites at division between daughter cells, \cha{as this later may be directly translated into the sign of $\m$, which discriminates between the different possible long term behaviours of the cell population.}